 Often times, a treatment center for recovering families will offer support groups for family and friends of those who are recovering from addiction.
 Being around others who have been in a similar situation can help you feel like you aren’t alone.
 There are options for both children and adults and can be a good way for you to find the healing and support necessary during this time.

 Supporting a Loved One in Recovery

-Family and friends of individuals with a substance abuse disorder can play a key role in the recovery process.
+Family and friends of individuals with a substance use disorder disorder can play a key role in the recovery process.
 There are many ways you can support your loved one in recovery.

 Holidays and special occasions can be difficult for families and friends in recovery.
 In our culture, celebrations often involve alcohol, in addition to changes in routines and stress that can make it difficult for some people to cope.
 Encourage family of friends or loved ones in recovery to have sober celebrations that focus on good food and conversation rather than alcohol.

 One tip for friends for the recovery period is to experiment with mocktails or unique non-alcoholic drinks for toasting and celebrations during special occasions.
-Co-workers and friends of families healing from addiction should also understand if your loved one in recovery turns down invitations in an exchange for self-care or to avoid temptation.
+Co-workers and friends of families healing from addiction should also understand if your loved one in recovery turns down invitations in an exchange for self-care or to avoid temptation, you should encourage them.

 Healing from the Past

 Friends and family of addicts often have their own emotional and physical needs that need to be addressed.
 Having a family member or friend with an addiction can shake you to your core, filling your life with fear, anxiety, trauma, and uncertainty.
 It’s a journey you didn’t ask to be on, but one that was thrust upon you.